mablack/cordova-diagnostic-plugin/README.md

 ### isBluetoothAvailable()

-Platforms: Android, iOS and Windows 10 Mobile
+Platforms: Android, iOS and Windows 10 UWP

 Checks if Bluetooth is available to the app.
-Returns true if the device has Bluetooth capabilities AND if Bluetooth setting is switched on (same on Android, iOS and Windows 10 Mobile)
+Returns true if the device has Bluetooth capabilities AND if Bluetooth setting is switched on (same on Android, iOS and Windows 10 UWP)

 On Android this requires permission `<uses-permission android:name="android.permission.BLUETOOTH" />`